Neo87z/Neo87z/README.md

 ## I'm a Student And A Developer!!

-- 🔭 Undergraduate At Memorial University!
+- 🔭 Graduated From Memorial University!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with any developer
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects

 <br />